-There are several advantages of leaving an infant’s car seat rear facing until they reach the proper height and weight.
-According to Dr. Dennis Durbin, MD, FAAP, “A rear-facing child safety seat does a better job of supporting the head, neck and spine of infants and toddlers in a crash, because it distributes the force of the collision over the entire body”.
-The thought of young children and head injuries is a prevetable concept.
+There are several advantages of leaving an infant’s car seat rear-facing until they reach the proper height and weight.
+According to Dr. Dennis Durbin, MD, FAAP, “A rear-facing child safety seat does a better job of supporting the head, neck, and spine of infants and toddlers in a crash, because it distributes the force of the collision over the entire body”.
+The thought of young children and head injuries is a preventable concept.

 Some additional rules of thumb for children and car seats set forth by the AAP are as follows:

 - Children, in a car seat or not, should not ride in the front seat of a motor vehicle until they are 13 years old.

 - When making the transition from a rear-facing seat to a forward-facing seat, a forward-facing seat with a harness should be used.

 - A child safety seat or booster seat should be used until the seat belt lies across your child’s shoulder and chest, not anywhere close to the face or neck.